Menu

 The two main types of equity release are lifetime mortgages and home reversion plans.
 With a lifetime mortgage, you take out a loan from an authorised lender that is secured against your property.

-You don’t have to make any repayments during the term of the loan; instead, interest accumulates over time and is added to the balance at regular intervals.
+You don’t have to repay during the loan term; interest accumulates over time and is added to the balance at regular intervals.
 When you die or move into long-term care, the outstanding balance plus any accrued interest will be repaid by selling your home or using other assets if necessary.

 Home reversion plans involve selling part or all of your property in exchange for either a lump sum payment or regular income payments until death (or sometimes longer).
-In this case, it’s important to note that when you sell part of your home, it won’t revert back to you upon death – instead, it passes directly onto whoever purchased it from you originally (i.e., usually an equity release provider).
+In this case, it’s important to note that selling part of your home won’t revert to you upon death.
+Instead, it passes directly onto whoever purchased it from you (i.e., usually an equity release provider).

-It’s also worth noting that equity release products may have fees associated with them, such as arrangement fees and early repayment charges, so make sure to check these before signing up for anything.
+It’s also worth noting that equity release products may have associated fees, such as arrangement fees and early repayment charges, so check these before signing up for anything.
 Additionally, while many providers offer fixed rates on their loans, they may not always be competitive, so shopping around before deciding which product is right for you is essential.

 Equity release can be a great option for those looking to access the value of their home, but it is essential to understand all aspects before making any decisions.
-With that in mind, let’s take a look at some of the pros and cons associated with equity release.
+With that in mind, let’s examine some of the pros and cons associated with equity release.

 Equity Release For and Against

-As with all financial decision-making, there are ups and downs to all products.
-Part of the service 1st UK offers is impartial equity release assistance from qualified and knowledgeable experts, providing essential information consumers need to make sound financial decisions.
+As with all financial decisions, products have ups and downs.
+1st UK offers impartial equity release assistance from qualified and knowledgeable experts, providing essential information consumers need to make sound financial decisions.

 When you know the pros and cons of equity release, you’ll be better equipped to see if you’ll benefit from this type of borrowing or if there are more downsides than you’re comfortable with, leading you to decide on an alternative to lifetime mortgages.

-Read through our explanations of the pros and cons of equity release to find out if this can help you to free up money from your property and if so, what disadvantages you’d need to consider.
+Read through our explanations of the pros and cons of equity release to find out if this can help you free up money from your property and, if so, what disadvantages you’d need to consider.

 How You Could Benefit from Equity Release (Pros)